LKirst/lie-esl/_posts/2024-10-01-using-ai-for-language-learning.md

 - Depending on what tool you use, the information you enter will be collected and used for example to train the next generation of AI tools.
 You should **never enter any sensitive information**.

+[^AIclassroom]: Fitzpatrick, D. (2023). *The AI classroom: The ultimate guide to artificial intelligence in education.* TeacherGoals Publishing.